N0Ls/N0Ls/README.md

 🙋‍♂️ **About me**

-🥖 22 yo French from Toulouse.
+🥖 22 yo french from Toulouse.

 📚 Currently diving into computer graphics, 3D programming, 3D art.